The All New CZ P-10 C

 The new P-10 C is a striker-fired pistol with a polymer frame.
 A quick glance at the styling of the gun and it appears the gun maintains the classic lines of the CZ design with a healthy injection of modern features.

 As the C in the name suggests, this pistol is a compact handgun similar in size to the company’s P-07 or the Glock 19.
-While many of the detailed specifications have not yet been released, the gun seems to fit that size that bridges the duty-sized pistol and the concealed-carry gun making it suitable for both, though with some compromises.
+While many of the detailed specifications have not yet been released, the gun seems to fit that size that bridges the duty-sized pistol and the concealed-carry gun.
+Therefore it’ll be suitable for both, though with some compromises.

 Initially, CZ will offer the gun in 9mm with a .40 S&W version to roll out later.
 The 9mm pistol will use 15 round flush fitting magazines, with extended 17 round magazines available later.
 No word on .40 S&W magazine capacities, but I would expect 12 rounds in a flush magazine.
 Two magazines will ship with the pistol.

 The P-10 C has the same size magazine as the P-07, and the P-10 C magazines will work in the P-07 pistols.
 However, the current P-07 magazines will not function properly in the CZ P-10 C. The reason?
 The P-10 C has an ambidextrous magazine release that requires an additional cut in the magazine body.
 I would expect that future P-07 magazines will work in the P-10 C, but for now, the compatibility is backward only.